- B.A., Tulane University, magna cum laude; Departmental Honors, History

 - J.D., University of Minnesota Law School, cum laude; Minnesota Law Review, Managing Editor

-Jonathan received his J.D. in 2021 from the University of Minnesota, cum laude, where he was a Managing Editor of the Minnesota Law Review, Student Director in the Law School’s Family Law Clinic, and Student Attorney in the Robins Kaplan Civil Practice Clinic.
+Jonathan received his J.D. in 2021 from the University of Minnesota, cum laude, where he was a Managing Editor of the Minnesota Law Review and Student Director in the Law School’s Family Law Clinic.
 His Note, "The Advent of Effortless Expression: An Examination of the Copyrightability of BCI-Encoded Brain Signals," was published in Volume 105 of the Minnesota Law Review.
 Jonathan received his B.A. in History in 2016 from Tulane University, magna cum laude, where he received Departmental Honors for his Honors Thesis, "The Arab Conquest of North Africa: Sudden, Unexpected, and Decisive."

 Jonathan Baker, "The Advent of Effortless Expression: An Examination of the Copyrightability of BCI-Encoded Brain Signals," 105 MINN.
 L. REV. 389 (2020).